rm511130/Physna_User_Manual/README.md

 5. [Help and Support](#help_and_support)
 6. [Architecture](#architecture)
 7. [Security](#security)
+    - Security Fundamentals
+    - Compliance and Certifications
     - User Management
-    - Okta Single Sign On
 8. Certifications and Compliance _(...to be continued...)_
 9. Service Levels and Known Limitations _(...to be continued...)_
 10. FAQ (Frequently Asked Questions) _(...to be continued...)_